Tips and recommendations for user-defined functions

 Passing an interface pointer using 3 is slightly faster, although passing it using 2 usually also is quite fast and does not copy whole object.

 Variables that you declare in a function are local to the function (unless you declare them as global or thread).
 They are destroyed when the function exits.
 Even if the function is called multiple times, its variables do not retain values between calls.
 Local variables are visible (can be used) only in that function.
 Caller's variables are not visible in the function.
-Arguments (those in "function" statement) also are local variables.
+Parameters (used in function statement) also are local variables.

 Read more: variables, declaring variables, variable scope

-Below is an example code of a function.
-Actually it does nothing useful, but it includes some tricks that you should know.
+Below is an example function.
+It does nothing useful, but shows something that can be useful in functions.

 You should not pass passwords to nonsecure user-defined functions.
 You should use encrypted passwords.
-An user-defined function that accepts a password is secure only if it matches all these requirements:
+A user-defined function that accepts a password is secure only if it matches all these requirements:

 1. Is encrypted.